 Infinite Campus was a program founded in 1993, with its goal of making a bigger difference.
 Infinite Campus is led by CEO Charlie Krasch and is based in Minnesota.
 The company started in the basement of Centennial High School.
 Today, its headquarters are in Blaine, Minnesota, and it has more than 600 employees.

-When choosing between the two systems, either Plus Portal or Infinite Campus, students pushed more toward Plus Portal.
-“I would rather have plus portals, the layout was easier, and I was able to see more information about my grades,” said sophomore Lucy Davieou.
+When choosing between the two systems, either Plus Portal or Infinite Campus, some students leaned more toward Plus Portal – probably because that was what people are used to.
+“I would rather have Plus Portals, the layout was easier, and I was able to see more information about my grades,” said sophomore Lucy Davieau.

 Students in Mr. Nevard’s D-block journalism class were asked how often they visited Infinite Campus.
 As reported, 6 students are checked daily, 17 weekly, and 1 monthly.
 Even if students don’t check their Infinite Campus, parents have full access within the app.

-Infinite Campus was one of the three choices among 3 other grading software.
-“Out of the three software, Aspen wasn’t able to link with Google Classroom, SchoolBrains had a boring layout, and Infinite Campus was looking promising,” said Mr. Buswell.
+Infinite Campus was one of the three choices among three other grading software.
+“Out of the three software, Aspen wasn’t able to link with Google Classroom, SchoolBrains had a boring layout, and Infinite Campus was looking promising,” said Buswell.

 This isn’t the first time Oakmont has changed its grading system.
-Over 15 years ago, Oakmont made a switch from mms grading system to Plus Portals, which lasted them over 15 years.
+Over 15 years ago, Oakmont made a switch from MMS grading system to Plus Portals, which lasted them over 15 years.
 It worked really well.
-Students really liked it for a long time, including Mr. Dehays.
+Students really liked it for a long time, including Mr. DeHays, AWRSD, Director of Technology.

-So if a platform worked for so long, why get rid of it?
-With time plus portals started to run slower and harder for teachers to put in grades, and Infinite Campus is making it easier for everyone.
-Starting with teachers being able to put in grades for multiple classes at a time, and students get to see their grades faster and easier.
+So, if a platform worked for so long, why get rid of it?
+With time Plus Portals started to run slower and harder for teachers to put in grades, and Infinite Campus should make it easier for everyone.
+Starting with teachers being able to enter grades for multiple classes at a time, and students view their grades faster and easier.

 While students find the program challenging, teachers face even more difficulties.
 Figuring out how to manage attendance, grades, and assignments, especially when communicating with parents, has been tough.
-However, Director of Technology Mr. Eric Dehays said that “Teachers learned the program faster, and the support is better than with Plus Portals.¨
+However, DeHays said, “Teachers learned the program faster, and the support is better than with Plus Portals.¨

 Infinite Campus is occupied by 8-10 million students, and is being used by 10 state agencies.
 Within Infinite Campus is an e-hall pass system, a lunch system, and a payment process throughout.
 When being used, Infinite Campus is composed of 1,500+ core tools for school systems to use.

-There are a lot of dislikes with the new grading system, with some positive outlooks.
-“When using this system in the future, I think it will be much easier, much quicker, and a more modern feel within the system,” said Ms. Dubovick.
+Some positive outlooks keep Oakmont optimistic.
+“When using this system in the future, I think it will be much easier, much quicker, and a more modern feel within the system,” said Dubovick.